June 7, 2022

 This is another problem with PDFs that sit firmly in the “inefficient” box – can you see where we are going here?!

-Most people do not think about contracts as data-rich documents, but they are stuck in the Dark Ages.
-Modern contract management and utilizing contracts effectively means using them as living, connected documents that anyone can access and use as they need to.
+Most people do not think of contracts as data-rich documents, but they are stuck in the Dark Ages.
+Modern contract management and utilizing contracts effectively means using them as living, connected documents that anyone can access and use as needed.

 In the modern world, stakeholders from departments across a business may need to access, analyze, and extract data from contracts.
 They may need this to ensure agreements are executed correctly, for internal use, or various other reasons.

 Doing that with a PDF is not easy and another sure-fire way to waste a hell of a lot of time.

 Future-proof your business data by using tools that allow you to extract and analyze the information in your documents.
 Build a data-rich foundation for your business today with tools that ensure provision of better decision-making for all teams based on actual statistics and provide the metadata required to make self-executing contracts and integrate them with other workflows.

 4. PDF to Word conversion for editing is a nightmare

 Even with a fully paid-up Adobe account, have you ever tried converting a document from PDF to Word and then actually making edits to it?

 We come across businesses every day that suffer from PDF-to-Word conversion woes.
 According to the businesses we’ve spoken with, the process is not only horrible in terms of the formatting issues that come with the conversion, but it also lacks proper collaboration and version control.
 The result: countless hours spent on tasks that could have been done in a few minutes.
 With the current climate (hint: economy), having such tedious processes contributes negatively to your revenue sheet.